Frequently asked questions

 What if I need a grant quickly or 'out of time'?

 The ACC does not accept applications for funding 'out of time'.

 Who decides who gets a grant?

-The ACC Board has a number of subcommittees that review applications under the themes of education and science, culture and economics and trade.
+The ACC Board has a number of subcommittees that review applications under the themes of Education, Economic Diplomacy, Arts and Culture.
 Where possible members of sub-committees (Board members) have expertise in the themes for which they are making the assessments.
 Subcommittees may draw on the expertise of others if they need to.

 What are the chances of getting a grant?

 The grant process is very competitive.
 The ACC Board assesses grant applications by considering how the proposal will further the goals of the Council and whether the application meets the guidelines for grant submissions.
 The ACC Strategic Plan 2014-2018 outlines the goals of the ACC, and the Guidelines can be found on the ACC website.
 The Council has a limited budget, which often means that unfortunately not all projects that satisfy the guidelines and further the goals of the ACC can be funded.
 If you think you have a good idea for a project and can make it happen, we recommend you submit an Expression of Interest.

 You need to submit an Expression of Interest at the time the Grant Round is announced, usually in January-March period each year.
 The Grant Round will be advertised on the ACC website at least one month before the closing date for Expressions of Interest.

 If I am successful, what happens next?